-Certain reserves are kept to manage the accounting processes for Property Plant and Equipment and do not represent usable resources for the Authority:
+Certain reserves are kept to manage the accounting processes for Property Plant and Equipment and other adjustments and do not represent usable resources for the Authority:

 - Revaluation Reserve this replaced the Fixed Asset Replacement Account (FARA), and represents net gains on assets that have been revalued after 1 April 2007. - Capital Adjustment Account the opening balance on this account was created from the balances on the FARA and the Capital Financing Account.
-It reflects the difference between the cost of fixed assets consumed and the capital financing set aside to pay for them.
+It reflects the difference between the cost of fixed assets consumed and the capital financing set aside to pay for them. - Collection Fund Adjustment Account This account manages the differences arising from the recognition of income in the Comprehensive Income and Expenditure Statement as it falls due from the council tax payers and business rates payers, compared with the statutory arrangements for paying across amounts to the General Fund from the Collection Funds. - Accumulated Absences Account This account absorbs the differences that would otherwise arise on the General Fund balance from accruing for compensated absences earned but not yet taken in the year, eg annual leave entitlement carried forward at 31 March.
+Statutory arrangements require that the impact on the General Fund balance is neutralised by transfers to and from the account.

-7 Employee Benefits Benefits Payable During Employment
+7 Employee Benefits

+Benefits Payable During Employment

 Short term employee benefits are those due to be settled within 12 months of the year end.
-They include such benefits as wages and salaries, paid annual leave, paid sick leave and non-monetary benefits such as cars, and are recognised as an expense for services in the year in which employees render service to the Fire Authority.
+They include such benefits as wages and salaries, paid annual leave, paid sick leave and non monetary benefits such as cars, and are recognised as an expense for services in the year in which employees render service to the Fire Authority.